Battle of Vella Lavella (naval)

 The Battle of Vella Lavella (第二次ベララベラ海戦, Dainiji Berarabera kaisen) was a naval battle of the Pacific campaign of World War II fought on the night of 6 October 1943, near the island of Vella Lavella in the Solomon Islands.
-It marked the end of a three-month fight to capture the central Solomon Islands, as part of the Solomon Islands Campaign.
+It marked the end of a three-month fight to capture the central Solomon Islands, as part of the Solomon Islands campaign.

 The battle took place at the end of the ground campaign on Vella Lavella, as the Japanese sought to evacuate the 600-strong garrison from the island.
 The garrison had become hemmed into a small pocket on the northern end of the island around Marquana Bay.
-While a force of around 20 auxiliary ships and barges evacuated the stranded soldiers, a force of nine Japanese destroyers fought a short, but sharp engagement with six US Navy destroyers to the north of the island, thus diverting attention from the evacuation.
+While a force of around 20 auxiliary ships and barges evacuated the stranded soldiers, a force of 9 Japanese destroyers fought a short, but sharp engagement with 6 US Navy destroyers to the north of the island, thus diverting attention from the evacuation.
 As a result of the engagement, the Japanese evacuation effort was successfully concluded.
 Each side lost one destroyer sunk.

 Background

 After their defeats around Munda on New Georgia and at sea in the Battle of Vella Gulf, the Japanese began evacuating their garrisons in the central Solomons.
 Following the Battle off Horaniu, a staging post had been established at Horaniu on the north coast of Vella Lavella for the evacuation barges.
 After the Allies secured New Georgia in August, the Japanese withdrew the bulk of their forces to Kolombangara.
 Rather than directly assaulting this force, the Allies decided to bypass Kolombangara.
 Troops from the US and New Zealand subsequently landed on Vella Lavella in mid-August and began clearing the coastal areas, pushing the Japanese towards the northwest shore.
 The barge depot around Horaniu was captured by US forces, and by early October 1943, only 600 Japanese soldiers remained.
 The garrison was hemmed into a small pocket around Marquana Bay, where they were surrounded by troops from the New Zealand 14th Brigade.

 Following the evacuation of Kolombangara, the next major island in the New Georgia chain, lying between New Georgia and Vella Lavella, the Japanese decided to withdraw the troops stranded on Vella Lavella.
 On 6 October, an assortment of 20 auxiliary ships (including subchasers, barges, and other small vessels) under Captain Shigoroku Nakayama, was dispatched from Buin, on Bougainville Island, to rescue them.
-A force of three older destroyer-transports—Fumizuki, Matsukaze, and Yūnagi—escorted by six modern fully combat-ready destroyers—Akigumo, Isokaze, Kazagumo, Yūgumo, Shigure, and Samidare—was dispatched from Rabaul under Rear Admiral Matsuji Ijuin to cover the evacuation.
+A force of three older destroyer-transports—Fumizuki, Matsukaze, and Yūnagi—escorted by six modern fully combat-ready destroyers—Akigumo, Isokaze, Kazagumo, Yūgumo, Shigure, and Samidare—was dispatched from Rabaul under Captain Matsuji Ijuin to cover the evacuation.